Monnoroch/ColorHighlighter/README.md

 Both you can enable or disable from the menu Tools -> Color Highlighter.

 **Note :**
 This version is beta and although it works fine, it corrupts color scheme with additional values.
 The color scheme will still work, but it'll became bigger and bigger.
-Anyway, you always can restore the original color scheme file flom the menu.
+Anyway, you always can restore the original color scheme file from the menu.